FoxCode-JF/hotpath-rs/CONTRIBUTING.md

 Project maintains a complete copy of `hotpath` (`hotpath-meta`) and `hotpath-macros` (`hotpath-macros-meta`).
 All changes must be mirrored in their corresponding `-meta` crates.
 This adds some maintenance overhead, but it allows to benchmark the library using itself, which is an invaluable source of performance data and optimization insights.

 A full copy is needed because a crate cannot depend on itself.
 Extracting shared core is also impractical, because `hotpath` uses a custom instrumentation logic (like `#[cfg_attr(feature = "hotpath-meta", hotpath_meta::measure_all)]` calls).
-If you have ideas for a cleaner or less repetitive way to achieve self-profiling without full crate duplication, I'm open to suggestions.
+If you have ideas for a cleaner way to implement self-profiling without full crate duplication, I'm open to suggestions.

 ### Benchmarking `hotpath`